 Joel Babb, CTO at Farsight says this about the growth of ‘monitored’ wireless alarm systems:

-‘Wireless alarm systems like Ajax are growing in popularity with an extensive range of sensor types and great end user applications they are extreme versatile and are simple to install.
+‘Wireless alarm systems like Ajax are growing in popularity with an extensive range of sensor types and great end-user applications they are extremely versatile and are simple to install.
 Combine all of that with visually verified professional monitoring and everyone wins.’

 Let’s take a look at the benefits of a ‘remotely monitored’ Ajax wireless alarm system:

-Ajax offer a comprehensive range of multi-award winning wireless alarm system products.
+Ajax offers a comprehensive range of multi-award-winning wireless alarm system products.
 These include a range of hubs, detectors that monitor motion, opening of doors or windows, glass breaks, fire and even leaks or floods.
-They also provide range extenders for larger premises, control panels and panic buttons and sirens (Ajax even offer bespoke branding on their siren boxes for installers to add their logos).
+They also provide range extenders for larger premises, control panels panic buttons and sirens (Ajax even offer bespoke branding on their siren boxes for installers to add their logos).

-When it comes to visually verifying alarm signals from Ajax wireless systems, Ajax have thought of that too with the addition of MotionCam to your alarm system…
+When it comes to visually verifying alarm signals from Ajax wireless systems, Ajax has thought of that too with the addition of MotionCam to your alarm system…

 Ajax MotionCam wireless motion detector with alarm verification and pet immunity can take a series of still images with its in-built camera which can be delivered to our monitoring station in seconds and played back in the form of animation for a quick assessment of the situation by an operator.
 This reduces unnecessary emergency response call-outs by verifying the cause of an alarm activation, whilst including privacy features too, so our operators can only see what you want them to.